j-berg-au/BOUNDLESS/content/Rules/Tactical Combat/Conditions & Statuses.md

 ##### VULNERABLE
 When a character becomes VULNERABLE, a value for the VULNERABLE (for example VULNERABLE 2) condition is specified.
 All damage taken by a VULNERABLE character is increased by this value, except for [[Keywords#Persistent Damage|Persistent Damage]].
 If a character has multiple instances of VULNERABLE, only the one with the highest value applies for a given damage calculation.
 ##### WEAK
 When a character becomes WEAK, a value for the WEAK condition is specified.
-All damage taken by a WEAK character is decreased by this value.
+All damage dealt by a WEAK character is decreased by this value.
 If a character has multiple instances of WEAK, only the one with the highest value applies for a given damage calculation.
 ## Statuses

 ##### DEFEATED